datacommonsorg/api-r/README.md

 The devtools library requires some development tools (for Windows: Rtools, for Mac: Xcode command line tools, for Linux: R development package).
 If you have not already installed them, follow [the devtools guide](https://www.rstudio.com/products/rpackages/devtools/).

-Then, open up RStudio and create a new project using the cloned api-r directory.
+Then, in RStudio, click "File > Open Project..." and select the `datacommons` directory within the cloned `api-r` directory.
+Alternatively, you can double click the `RClient.Rproj` file in the `api-r/datacommons` directory.

-In the R console, run:
+Lastly, in the R console, run:

 ```
 if(!require(devtools)) install.packages("devtools")
 library(devtools)
 # Make sure you're inside the R API Client directory
 devtools::load_all()
-SetApiKey(YOUR-API-KEY)
+SetApiKey("YOUR-API-KEY")
 ```

 #### Tutorial